Corruption in Turkmenistan: Background

+It originated as part of the Corruption in the Soviet Union.

 All of the countries that were once part of the USSR face special challenges when it comes to corruption.
 According to the American Security Project, corruption is the foremost factor inhibiting these nations from developing along "liberal-democratic lines".
 Corruption prevents many citizens of these countries from pursuing any economic development and growth in their nations, all while inhibiting foreign investment.

 Turkmenistan is part of the Central Asian region, an area of former Soviet republics in which levels of corruption are unusually high even for post-Soviet states.
 According to the Regional Anti-Corruption Initiative, Turkmenistan "lies in a virtual hotbed of corrupt states".
 Central Asia has the highest perceived corruption of any of the post-Soviet regions.
 From best to worst, those regions are: the Baltics, the Caucasus, Eastern Europe, Russia, and Central Asia.
 The level of perceived corruption seems to rise as one travels from West to East, "with the major deviation being that the Caucasus are perceived as less corrupt than Eastern Europe".

 According to an analysis of the 2014 Corruption Perceptions Index, Estonia is viewed as the least corrupt post-Soviet state and Turkmenistan the most corrupt.
 Two Central Asian countries, Turkmenistan and Uzbekistan, were dubbed "Worst of the Worst" by Freedom House in 2015.
 Only seven other countries around the world fell into that category.

 "Corruption in Post-Soviet Central Asia is something very familiar to people living in the region", states one source.
 "Without bribing, one is destined to see their case be delayed for a long time, very often beyond time limits defined by laws."
-Another source affirm that in Central Asia, "you can buy everything, not only standard products in plenty of recently opened supermarkets, but also unique civil documents, university diplomas, certifications, tanks, combat aircraft and other useful things."
+Another source affirms that in Central Asia, "you can buy everything, not only standard products in plenty of recently opened supermarkets, but also unique civil documents, university diplomas, certifications, tanks, combat aircraft and other useful things."
 The source describes corruption as "pervasive", stating that government employees "are dependent on additional 'little money' because of their low monthly incomes", while "university rectors oversee the sale of diplomas and entrance exams tests as it is the only source to finance school."

 At the lower levels of Central Asian society, "corruption is a way of life, and the higher up you go, the bigger the theft gets.
-It sadly appears that the corruption tries to monopolize the mechanism of market competition and the forms of it become more sophisticated. ...
+It sadly appears that the corruption tries to monopolize the mechanism of market competition and the forms of it become more sophisticated...
 Half-baked, poorly designed, inadequately implemented market reforms boost corruption."
-One source sums the situation up as follows: "Be it application for a new passport, or registration at a new place of living, or even finding a day care for your kid — bribing is the easiest way to get it all done faster and without a hassle".
+One source sums the situation up as follows: "Be it application for a new passport, or registration at a new place of living, or even finding a daycare for your kid — bribing is the easiest way to get it all done faster and without a hassle".